rinti/wagtail-placeholder-images/README.md

 AbstractImage.get_rendition = PlaceholderRenditionMixin.get_rendition
 ```

-Then you have to set `WAGTAIL_PLACEHOLDERIMAGES_DUMMY` to `True` and use your desired placeholder soure by setting `WAGTAIL_PLACEHOLDERIMAGES_SOURCE`.
+Then you have to set `WAGTAIL_PLACEHOLDERIMAGES_DUMMY` to `True` and use your desired placeholder source by setting `WAGTAIL_PLACEHOLDERIMAGES_SOURCE`.
 This should be done in your development settings file, so this doesn't get enabled on your servers.
 E.g.

 ```python
 # settings_dev.py